GooseOb/gooseob.github.io/content/en/sites/taraskevizatar.md

 We can use the special constructions to avoid processing the text we want to keep as it was.
-It can be useful if you want to convert xml, tags won’t be converted unless you change it.
+It can be useful if you want to convert xml, tags wonʼt be converted unless you change it.

 At the bottom of input card are following buttons:
 - copy